ZacharyBournand/crave-finder/README.md

 - Sign up, Log in & Log out
 - Change your password
 - Delete your account
-- Search for restaurants and their ratings by entering a restaurant name or menu item and city
+- Search for restaurants and their ratings by entering a restaurant name or dish and city
-- Add & remove menu items
+- Add & remove dishes
-- Rate menu items
+- Rate dishes
-- View each menu item's name, price, description, and ratings
+- View each dish's name, price, description, and ratings
 - View a user's ratings

 ## Contributors